CDA Program Awardees

 Dr. Oyesanya’s overall research aim is to improve functional status, health, and well-being of patients with TBI discharged home from acute care and their family members for optimal recovery.
 Her REACH Equity project will develop and refine a TBI transitional care intervention that addresses racial/ethnic needs and preferences for Black, Latino, and White patients.

-Tiarney Ritchwood, MD, Assistant Professor, Department of Family Medicine and Community Health
+Tiarney Ritchwood, PhD, Assistant Professor, Department of Family Medicine and Community Health

 Cohort 1: 2018-2020

-Isaretta Riley, MD, Medical Instructor, Department of Medicine, Division of Pulmonary, Allergy & Critical Care Medicine
+Isaretta Riley, MD, Assistant Professor, Department of Medicine, Division of Pulmonary, Allergy & Critical Care Medicine

 Project Title: AdheRence to Inhaled Corticosteroids in Asthma (ARICA)